kanybekoov/Quiz_App/README.md

 All questions I have added manually in one class.

-Link to apk fili, video and screenshots of this app is below: https://drive.google.com/drive/folders/1SOU7ODJgd5DhLUnZN-CpdWA3Y3R6s0f7?usp=sharing
+Link to apk file, video and screenshots of this app is below: https://drive.google.com/drive/folders/1SOU7ODJgd5DhLUnZN-CpdWA3Y3R6s0f7?usp=sharing